 Club Meetings are expected to be scheduled before or after instructional school hours.
-Club sponsors are required to submit their meeting schedules to the Director of Student Activities for approval by Friday, September 15, 2023.
+Club meetings should not interfere with the professional duties and responsibilities of the Club sponsors.
+Club sponsors are required to submit their meeting schedules to the Director of Student Activities for approval by Friday, September 13, 2024.